scvalex/ltc/docs/interim.md

 Because of the disconnected nature of the network, we do not have much choice in the matter, and updates can only be propagated on a node-by-node basis.
-We note that this is the same problem routers in partially connected have when updating their routing tables.
-"When instantaneous end-to-end paths are difficult or impossible to establish, routing protocols must take to a 'store and forward' approach, where data is incrementally moved and stored throughout the network in hopes that it will eventually reach its destination."
+We note that this is the same problem routers that are in partially connected have when updating their routing tables.
+"When instantaneous end-to-end paths are difficult or impossible to establish, routing protocols must take to a 'store and forward' approach, where data is incrementally moved and stored throughout the network in hopes that it will eventually reach its destination."  \citep{wiki:dtn-routing}
-\citep{wiki:dtn-routing}

 Our update propagation algorithm will be a variant of epidemic
 routing: When a node becomes "infected" by an update, it seeks out